Configuring Plan-to-Plan OIDC Integration

 - Navigate to

-- Log into the SSO dashboard using the credentials associated with your UAA administrator account.
+- Log into the SSO Operator Dashboard using the credentials associated with your UAA administrator account.
 You can find these credentials in your Pivotal Application Service tile in Ops Manager.
 For more information, see Logging in to Apps Manager.

 - Click the Relying Party plan name and choose Manage Identity Providers from the dropdown.